It is known that chemicals cause many human diseases. Some of the chemicals that have been documented to be dangerous to human exposure include:

 Muscle and joint aches

-At this time, many in the medical community along with medical organizations agree that multiple chemical sensitivity is a negative physical reaction to certain chemicals.
+At this time, it is a controversial issue as to whether it is a clinical diagnosis or not.
+Many in the medical community lean towards these symptoms being physical manifestations of psychiatric illness rather than a primary medical illness.
+While others in the medical community along with organizations agree that multiple chemical sensitivity is a negative physical reaction to certain chemicals.
 There is debate as to whether multiple chemical sensitivity should be classified and diagnosed as an illness.

 The University of Chicago Medicine